2017 Sandy, Utah attack

 On June 6, 2017, in Sandy, Utah, Jeremy Patterson rammed his truck into a vehicle and opened fire on the riders, killing two and injuring two before killing himself.
-This was the result of an apparent domestic dispute between Patterson and his ex-girlfriend Memorez Rackley, who was killed in the attack.
+This was the result of a domestic dispute between Patterson and his ex-girlfriend Memorez Rackley, who was killed in the attack.
 Rackley had contacted the police before the incident concerning threats from her ex-boyfriend, and she was ineligible to acquire a protective order because of the nature of their relationship.
 The Utah police departments involved in the case said they were reviewing their response procedures in cases of domestic violence, and the Utah State Legislature passed legislation meant to stop similar incidents from happening in Utah.

 Background

 At the time of the attack, Jeremy Patterson was 32 years old, and Memorez Rackley was 39 years old with two sons, 11-year-old Myles and 6-year-old Jase.
-Rackley lived near Brookwood Elementary School and her husband had moved to a different residence in Sandy.
+Rackley lived near Brookwood Elementary School and her estranged husband had moved to a different residence in Sandy.
 Both Patterson and Rackley were bodybuilders and both had the same personal trainer from West Jordan, Utah.
 Rackley and Patterson entered into a relationship, which ended on June 1, 2017.
 The next day, Patterson threatened to kill Rackley's son Jase and posted revenge porn images of Rackley on Instagram.

 On June 3, 2017, three days before the shooting, Rackley made three separate 9-1-1 calls.
 She told police that her ex-boyfriend was threatening her and her family.
 The police told Patterson to stop contacting Rackley, and advised Rackley to stay with a friend until she could get a protective order.
 The police did not treat the situation as a case of domestic violence because Patterson and Rackley were not married or living together.
 In the following days, Patterson sent private Instagram posts to Rackley with memes and messages which threatened her and accused her of keeping their relationship a secret.

 On June 5, Patterson told his sister, mother, and one of his friends that he wanted to kill or hurt Rackley and her sons.
 Three hours before the shooting, an anonymous tipster, later identified as one of Patterson's friends, called 9-1-1 and told the dispatcher that Patterson wanted to kill his ex-girlfriend and then himself.
 A police officer from nearby Draper, Utah, investigated this tip, but police said it was not enough to stop the attack.